MattCollins84/simple-cache-service/README.md

 curl -x POST http://cache.example.com/clearall
 ```

-## Discovery Mode
+## Service Registry

-Discovery Mode allows the Simple Cache Service to be utilised by the [Simple Search Service](https://github.com/ibm-cds-labs/simple-search-service) to implement caching of searches.
-This is achieved by using the [Simple Orchestration](https://github.com/mattcollins84/simple-orchestration-js) module.
+The Service Registry allows the Simple Cache Service to be utilised by the [Simple Search Service](https://github.com/ibm-cds-labs/simple-search-service) to implement caching of searches.
+This is achieved by using the [Simple Service Registry](https://github.com/mattcollins84/simple-service-registry) module.

-### Enabling discovery mode
+### Enabling the Service Registry

-Enabling discovery mode requires setting an environment variable, `ETCD_URL`.
+Enabling the Service Registry mode requires setting an environment variable, `ETCD_URL`.
 This should be the URL of your Etcd instance including any basic HTTP authentication information

 ```
 export ETCD_URL='http://username:password@etcd.exmple.com'
 ```

-If Discovery Mode is enabled, the Simple Cache Service will become discoverable by the Simple Search Service.
+If the Service Registry is enabled, the Simple Cache Service will become discoverable by the Simple Search Service.

 ## Contributing